JosefUtbult/Custom-swedish-keyboard-layout/README.md

 Go to System settings &rarr; Keyboard &rarr; Layouts (At least in Linux mint, but it shouldnt be inpossible to find it in another distro).
 There, add a layout and search for `Swedish (US, with Swedish letters)`.

 # Prologue
+There you go!
 Hope this helps someone that has some trouble with their swedish letters.
 It will at least help me the next time I'll have to do it.